 Before playing your round, ensure that the details required at the top of the card are completed, especially your full name, the full name of your marker, and the date on which the round is being played.
-You must also indicate which of the measured courses you are using (white, yellow or red) by circling the appropriate coloured Course and Slope Rating Box at the top of the card.
+You must also indicate which of the measured courses you are using (white, yellow, or red) by circling the appropriate coloured Course and Slope Rating Box at the top of the card.

 When playing for handicap, the maximum score accepted for any hole is par x 2 (i.e. 6 on a par 3; 8 on a par 4 and 10 on a par 5).
 If you score more than this, your score on that hole will be reduced by the computer programme we use for handicap purposes to this maximum score.
 It follows that you can pick up your ball once the number of strokes you have played on any hole reaches par x 2.
-This can save you and your playing partners’ time, and maybe even relieve some embarrassment if you are of a sensitive disposition.
+This can save you and your playing partner's time, and maybe even relieve some embarrassment if you are of a sensitive disposition.

-Whilst the main focus for handicapping purposes is rightly on handicap adjustment following Club competitions, it is now permissible for players to submit scores from rounds played over a measured course almost anywhere in the world, and outside the competition environment providing the course played has allocated both a Course and Slope Rating.
+Whilst the main focus for handicapping purposes is rightly on handicap adjustment following Club competitions, it is permissible for players to submit scores from other rounds played over a measured course almost anywhere in the world, and outside the competition environment providing the course played has been allocated both a Course and Slope Rating.
 These scores will be treated the same, and handicaps adjusted accordingly, as if the score had been submitted following a club competition.

 • The score card must be clearly marked ‘Supplementary Score’.